Shauna Jean Doherty

 new media art curator and critic based in Toronto, Canada

-Shauna Jean Doherty is a Program Coordinator in the Graduate Studies Department at OCAD University, overseeing the operations of the Inclusive Design Program and Special Projects.
-Previously she worked as the Programming Coordinator at InterAccess, an artist-run centre dedicated to electronic art in Toronto, Ontario.
+Shauna Jean Doherty is a Program Coordinator (Special Projects), cross appointed in the Faculty and Curriculum Development Centre and the Writing and Learning Centre at OCAD University.
+Previously she worked for two years as the Programming Coordinator at InterAccess, an artist-run centre dedicated to electronic art in Toronto, Ontario.

 From 2015-2017 she served as Distribution and Outreach Manager for Video Out, the distribution department at VIVO Media Arts Centre, in Vancouver, British Columbia and sat on the board of the Canadian Coalition of Independent Media Arts Distributors.
 Her current primary critical and curatorial interests are; cyberfeminism, the influence of the internet on fine art production, and the social history of technology.

 Doherty graduated from OCAD University with an MFA in Art Criticism and Curatorial Practice and completed her Bachelor of Arts Degree (Hons), double majoring in Book and Media Studies and Semiotic Theory and Communications at the University of Toronto.
 She has curated exhibitions, video screenings, and events since 2009 in a variety of commercial, public, and artist-run spaces which include, Vtape (Toronto), EMMEDIA (Calgary), The Centre For Art Tapes (Halifax), The Art Gallery of Ontario, The Museum of Vancouver, VIVO Media Arts Centre, and FIELD Contemporary (Vancouver).
 Her exhibitions have been included in programming for the Images Festival (Toronto) and Capture Photography Festival (Vancouver).